Personal Income Tax: Overview

 Most states have some form of income tax but generally impose the tax at a lower rate than the federal government.
 The seven states that don't have an income tax are Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
 Many states also have a sales tax, and some have a statewide property tax.

 Here are the answers to common questions related to paying personal income tax:

 A taxpayer that is unable to pay their tax debt by the deadline may work out an installment agreement with the IRS.
-An installment agreement allows the payment of the debt in installments, but interest and penalties will apply.
+An installment agreement allows payment of the debt in installments, but interest and penalties will apply.
 To qualify, the taxpayer must be current on their tax return filings.

 In some cases, the IRS will agree to settle a tax debt for less than what the taxpayer owes.
 Requests to settle debts are called "offers in compromise" (OICs).
 If the debtor can pay the full tax liability in an installment plan or by another method, the IRS will most likely deny a settlement request.
-The IRS may accept a request based on three reasons: there is doubt about the tax liability, there is doubt that the tax debt is collectible, or collecting the tax liability would create an economic hardship or an exceptional circumstance that makes it unfair.
+The IRS may accept a request based on three reasons:

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.